History of chemical warfare: Persian Gulf War

+Croatian War of Independence

+On September 22, 1991, during the critical Battle of Šibenik, the Federal Secretary for National Defense sent a letter to the President of the Republic of Croatia accussing the Croatian forces of employing non-lethal chemical agents in combat.
+The charge alleged that Croatian troops used tear gas as a tactical weapon to successfully storm and seize the Yugoslav naval base located in the city's main harbour.

 Iraq War

-During Operation Iraqi Freedom, American service members who demolished or handled older explosive ordnance may have been exposed to blister agents (mustard agent) or nerve agents (sarin).
+During invasion of Iraq, American service members who demolished or handled older explosive ordnance may have been exposed to blister agents (mustard agent) or nerve agents (sarin).
 According to The New York Times, "In all, American troops secretly reported finding roughly 5,000 chemical warheads, shells or aviation bombs, according to interviews with dozens of participants, Iraqi and American officials, and heavily redacted intelligence documents obtained under the Freedom of Information Act."
 Among these, over 2,400 nerve-agent rockets were found in summer 2006 at Camp Taji, a former Iraqi Republican Guard compound.
 "These weapons were not part of an active arsenal"; "they were remnants from an Iraqi program in the 1980s during the Iran-Iraq war".

-Syrian Civil War
+Syrian civil war

-Sarin, mustard agent and chlorine gas have been used during the conflict.
+Sarin, mustard gas, and chlorine have been used during the conflict.
 Numerous casualties led to an international reaction, especially the 2013 Ghouta attacks.
 A UN fact-finding mission was requested to investigate alleged chemical weapons attacks.
 In four cases the UN inspectors confirmed use of sarin gas.
 In August 2016, a confidential report by the United Nations and the OPCW explicitly blamed the Syrian military of Bashar al-Assad for dropping chemical weapons (chlorine bombs) on the towns of Talmenes in April 2014 and Sarmin in March 2015 and ISIS for using sulfur mustard on the town of Marea in August 2015.
 In 2016, Jaysh al-Islam rebel group had used chlorine gas or other agents against Kurdish militia and civilians in the Sheikh Maqsood neighborhood of Aleppo.

 Many countries, including the United States and the European Union have accused the Syrian government of conducting several chemical attacks.
 Following the 2013 Ghouta attacks and international pressure, Syria acceded to the Chemical Weapons Convention and the destruction of Syria's chemical weapons began.
 In 2015 the UN mission disclosed previously undeclared traces of sarin compounds in a "military research site".
 After the April 2017 Khan Shaykhun chemical attack, the United States launched its first attack against Syrian government forces.
 On 14 April 2018, the United States, France and the United Kingdom carried out a series of joint military strikes against multiple government sites in Syria, including the Barzah scientific research centre, after a chemical attack in Douma.